brainstormforce/wp-spectra/readme.txt

 * Fix: Tabs - Resolved an issue in which the tabs wrapper margin would appear differently in the editor and the front-end.
 * Fix: Icon List - Resolved an issue wherein the vertical layout alignment would not appear as intended in the editor's tablet view.
 * Fix: FAQ - Resolved an issue wherein the block content padding would appear differently in the editor and the front-end.
-* Fix: Global - Resolved an issue wherein the WooCommerce and custom template-styles would not load as intended in FSE theme.
 * Fix: Modal - Resolved an issue wherein the link component would appear behind the Modal in the editor.
 * Fix: Content Timeline - Resolved an issue wherein the block's styling would be applied to other nested blocks in the editor.
 * Fix: Container - Resolved an issue wherein the animation slide right doesn't work as intended with Testimonial block in Firefox browser.
 * Fix: Image - Resolved an issue wherein images would not load as intended after migration.
+* Fix: Global - Resolved an issue wherein the WooCommerce and custom template-styles would not load as intended in FSE theme.
+* Fix: Global - Resolved an issue wherein the template styles for custom post types would not load as intended in FSE themes.

 = 2.10.1 - SATURDAY, 11th NOVEMBER 2023 =
 * Improvement: Zip AI - Added an option to disable Zip AI.